jfcross4/advanced_stats/titanic_four.md

 ```

-We can use the example same code we used before to make out-of-sample predictions on our test set.
+We can use the same code we used before to make out-of-sample predictions on our test set.

 ```r
 titanic_test$Survived = round(predict(my_linear_model,